dataobservatory-eu/music/content/event/2022-10-13_Bratislava/index.md

 categories:

-event:
+event: Introducing the Open Policy Analysis Framework in the context of Slovak cultural and creative industries policy framework
 event_url:

-location: Národná rada Slovenskej republiky/National Council of the Slovak Republic
+location: Inštitút Kultúrnej Politiky
 address:
-  street: Námestie Alexandra Dubčeka 1
+  street: Nám.
+SNP 33
   city: Bratislava
   region: Bratislava
-  postcode: "812 80"
+  postcode: "811 01"
   country: Slovakia

 summary: An open invitation for a collaboration to help the Slovak government, the natonal assembly, and various civil and business societies to build and monitor evidence-based policies based on the experience of the music sector.